Das42/technical_assessment_github/README_copy.md

 #### Step 3:
   * Hop back over to GitHub in your web browser.
-  * Next, clone your forked copy of this repo using SSH and move into it.
+  * Clone your forked copy of this repo using SSH and move into it.
     * _**hint:**_ Review _[Session 7](https://das42.udemy.com/github-ultimate/learn/lecture/4731854#content)_ of the Udemy training course.

 #### Step 4:
-  * Create a new personal branch, calling it your first name, and switch to it
+  * Create a new branch called `personal`, and switch to it.

 #### Step 5:
-  * Create a text file in your branch called `YOURNAME_two_truths_one_lie.txt` and populate it accordingly.
+  * Edit the `jokes.md` file by adding your name and a joke in the existing format.
-  * Stage this file and commit these changes to your newly created personal branch.
+  * Commit these changes.
     * Be sure to include a commit message.

 #### Step 6: